Get in the habit of writing down your novel ideas in just 30 minutes per day.

 - Work on your goal while the kids are doing homework

 - Multitask.
-If you’re writing, find a dictation app for your phone and dictate ideas while you fold laundry.
+Find a dictation app for your phone and dictate ideas while you fold laundry

 - Go over your schedule and prioritize.
 Is there anything you really don’t need to do or want to do?

-No matter what your goal is, if you focus on those 30 minutes a day you’re sure to make headway on your project.
+No matter what your goal is, if you focus on those 30 minutes a day you’re sure to make progress on your project.

 What goal would you like to work toward at 30 minutes a day?
 Share your ideas in the comments below!